XiananLi/NWfinalProject/README.md

 mitmdump, mitmproxy, mitmweb, pathod, and pathoc (depend on which interface you want to use)

+my example will be mainly focus on mitmproxy

 # Before Hacking:

+******** MAKE SURE YOUR COMPUTER AND TARGET COMPUTER ARE USING SAME WIFI ********

+<b> Set up web proxy </b>

-On the computer which install the mitmproxy, use ifconfig to get the inet address under the same WIFI condition as target
+On your computer, use terminal ifconfig to get the inet address under the same WIFI condition as target

 for example: under CSLabs WIFLI, my inet address is 192.168.11.xx

-So we set up target computer web proxy: 192.168.11.xx, and port 8080
+So we set up target computer network setting advanced change web proxy to: 192.168.11.xx, and port 8080

+<b> Prepare replacement file </b>

-Download the replacepic.py and replacehtml.py in the mitmproxy file
+Find a random picture, name it as "mi.png", save the file in the mitmproxy file

+**** naming is important, see more specific info in replacepic.py line 13)  ****

+Write a html file, name it as "replace.html", save the file in the mitmproxy file, you can also use replace.html I wrote above

+**** naming is important, see more specific info in replacehtml.py line 15)  ****

 # Start Hacking(Two main examples):
 1. Replace pictures

 a.
-Find a random picctures, and name it as "mi.png" (that's what I wrote in replacepic.py file)
+Find a random pictures, and name it as "mi.png" (that's what I wrote in replacepic.py file)

 and you have save it in the mitmproxy file(make sure)